Security-Onion-Solutions/securityonion-docs/conference.rst

 Security Onion Conference 2019
 ------------------------------

-Security Onion Conference 2019 is scheduled for Friday, October 4, 2019 and `registration is now closed <https://socaugusta2019.eventbrite.com>`_!
+Security Onion Conference 2019 is scheduled for Friday, October 4, 2019.
+Registration is now closed but registered attendees can find more information about the event at `<https://socaugusta2019.eventbrite.com>`_.

 **Speaker Lineup**